Hattorius/ccc-38/school/README.md

 # #school
 One of the more fun contests lol.
 Placed #16 last year so I had to do better.
-This year I placed #3.
-3rd place of the students participated all over the world.
+This year I placed 20th.
+20th place of the students participated all over the world (735 students).

 ## Level 1
 What can I say, level 1 was just generally very easy.
 You just had to count distinct lines and how many times it occured.